-New innovations improve lives and business outcomes, and that drives adoption and purchase.
+New innovations improve lives and business outcomes, and that drives adoption, purchase and volatility.

 The IT market is driven by persistent New Product Introductions - 7,000 in 3 days - with manufacturers all over the world investing in innovation and getting that to market as quickly as possible via a three tiered global supply chain.